ropensci-training/workshop-stanford-2014-06/01-biodiversity-climate/taxize_usecase1.md

-## taxize use case No. 1 - From a species list to cleaning names to a map of their occurrences.
+## taxize use case #1 -
+## We begin with a list of species, then fix any incorrect taxonomic names by cross referencing them against various taxonomic databses.
+Finally we map their distributions from occurrence records.